jjj11x/stc_rpncalc/README.md

 - Would be nice to have the resistor color band decoder if there is more flash space
 - Rounding: currently, to save code space, there is no rounding being done (even for intermediate steps), and numbers are instead truncated.
 Still, with 18 digits of precision (two guard digits, even if all 16 digits are actually displayed), the results are fairly accurate.
 - Square roots could be more-accurately implemented using digit-by-digit methods similar to those described in the HP Journal article "Personal Calculator Algorithms I: Square Roots" by William Egbert.
-	- calculating using Newton-Raphson iterations for the reciprocal square root 1/sqrt(x), and then multiplying by the original value would probably also be more accurate, and definitely much faster
-		- the iteration for the reciprocal square root is new_estimate = 0.5 * estimate * (3 - x * estimate * estimate)
 - Reciprocal/division could also be more-accurately implemented using digit-by-digit methods (the Newton-Raphson iterations currently used are quite fast though).

 # Key Debouncing